Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 “Hmm, I wonder what that is, let me check it out.
 Oh, free streaming, awesome!”

 And, boom, Spotify had another user (that’s exactly how they got me, by the way).

-As with embeds, make sure that your integration makes sense for the users, so that both parties benefit.
+As with embeds, make sure that your integration makes sense for the users and that your onboard process is smooth, so that both parties benefit.

 AirBnB didn’t, which is why their growth hack eventually stopped working.
 Lucky for them, they didn’t need it any more, at that point.

 When they started creating their listings, they really wanted to tap into Craigslist’s huge network.
 But, Craigslist didn’t make their API public, so the AirBnB guys had to create a very difficult technical solution.